rkaruvath/rkaruvath.github.io/WorkSamples/WritingSample.md

 As an administrator, configure Agentic chat in the ITSM application.
 Agentic chat uses the advanced AI capabilities of GPT Manager to augment the global search, which is a full-text search in ITSM, with an AI-powered, chat-based search.

-While working on incidents tickets in ITSM, service desk agents can use Agentic chat for a conversational, AI-driven experience to search for information from knowledge articles that helps them resolve incidents.
-Instead of manually searching for information, service desk agents can ask specific questions in Agentic chat and get relevant, summarized answers leading to faster incident analysis and resolution.
+While working on incidents tickets in ITSM, service desk agents can use Agentic chat for a conversational, AI-driven experience to search for information from knowledge articles about how to resolve the incidents.
+Instead of manually searching for the information, service desk agents can ask specific questions in Agentic chat and get relevant, summarized answers.
+Thereby, leading to faster incident analysis and resolution.

 ### Before you begin
 Perform the following tasks before enabling Agentic chat: